maplibre/maplibre/CHARTER.md

 A precondition to becoming a Voting Member is that the person contributed in a non-trivial way or that they donated funds to the MapLibre Organization.

-If Voting Members are paid by a Third-party organization for their work on the MapLibre Projects, they shall declare publicly who their employer is.
-At most 10 percent of the Voting Members shall be employed by a single Third-party organization.
+If Voting Members are paid by a Third-party Organization for their work on the MapLibre Projects, they shall declare publicly who their employer is.
+At most 10 percent of the Voting Members shall be employed by a single Third-party Organization.

 Voting Members shall inform the MapLibre Organization if their work situation with respect to being paid for working on MapLibre Projects changes.